-Look

-Consider if there is anything about what you see when you meet with the adult, their family and/or carers, including their environment, which makes you feel uneasy or prompts any questions.
+Look: Consider if there is anything about what you see when you meet with the Adult, their family and/or carers, including their environment, that makes you feel uneasy or prompts any questions.

 You should also look for any behaviours which may indicate abuse or neglect.
-This includes coercion and control and would involve noticing how the adult, their family and/or carers, interact with each other and you.
-You will need to consider whether what you are able to see has contradicted or supported what you are being told.
+This includes coercion and control and would involve noticing how the Adult, their family and/or carers, interact with each other and you.
+You will need to consider if what you are able to see has contradicted or supported what you are being told.

 It is good practice to be respectfully nosey.
-For example, this could mean asking to look in other areas of a care home when visiting an adult, considering factors such as appearance, the cleanliness of the environment or what food and drinks are available.
+For example, this could mean asking to look in other areas of a care home when visiting an Adult, considering factors such as appearance, the cleanliness of the environment or what food and drinks are available.

-Listen

-This means being actively interested and fully engaged in what you are being told and also, considering if you feel that the adult, their family and/or their carers are trying to tell you something but finding it difficult to express themselves or speak openly.
-You could have concerns about how the adult, their family and/or carers speak with each other or to you.
+Listen: This means being actively interested and fully engaged in what you are being told and also, considering if you feel that the adult, their family and/or their carers are trying to tell you something but finding it difficult to express themselves or speak openly.
+You could have concerns about how the Adult, their family and/or carers speak with each other or to you.
+It is also important that you make time and space to have a private conversation with the Adult who may be at risk of abuse or neglect, or subject to coercion and control.